 In fact, spitting had a medical and superstitious place in ancient society, as ancient Greeks believed that problems with one’s eyesight could be cured by rubbing the eyes with the spit of someone who had been fasting.

 Greeks apply the spitting superstition at weddings as well.
 If someone compliments the bride’s dress they must spit out “ftoo” three times to ward off any negative forces that might be at work.
-In fact, it is not uncommon to hear a chorus of “ftoo, ftoo, ftoo!” as the bride glides down the aisle.
+In fact, it is not uncommon to hear a chorus of “ftoo, ftoo, ftoo!” as the beautiful bride glides down the aisle.

 Understandably, this is why until this day in many Greek villages there is a superstition that you should never answer the door on the first knock!